List of mass stabbing incidents (2010–2019): Lingshan, China (September 2016)

 A 56-year-old knifeman stabbed four elementary aged children to death on their way to school in Lingshan County, China on 26 September 2016.

-Yema, China (September 2016)

-Yang Qingpei (born 1989) was a Chinese confessed mass murderer of 19 people.
-Yang confessed to killing his parents in an argument over money and then killing 17 neighbours with a pickaxe in an attempt to cover up his crime on 29 September 2016 as reported by state media.
-The youngest victim of the murderous rampage in a remote village in southwest China was 3, the oldest being 72.
-They were members of six families.
-Suspect Yang Qingpei, aged 28, went to his home village of Yema on Wednesday.
-He was arrested in Kunming, capital of Yunnan Province, on Thursday.
-The crime took place in Qujing, Yunnan.
-On 28 July 2017, Yang was sentenced to death by the People's Court of Huize County, Yunnan Province.

 Orem, Utah (November 2016)

-On November 15, 2016, a student stabbed and injured five students at random before getting arrested.
+On 15 November 2016, a student stabbed and injured five students at random before getting arrested.

 Savu, Indonesia (December 2016)

-On December 13, 2017, a thirty-two-year-old man committed a knife attack in a school injuring seven people.
+On 13 December 2017, a thirty-two-year-old man committed a knife attack in a school injuring seven people.

 2017

 Düsseldorf, Germany (March 2017)

 The 2017 Düsseldorf axe attack occurred when a 36-year-old asylum seeker from Kosovo attacked fellow passengers with an axe aboard a train on 9 March 2017.
 He injured nine persons on a train and continued in the main train station in Düsseldorf, Germany.
 He fled jumping from a bridge and injured himself severely.
 He was considered to be mentally ill without a connection to terrorism.

 The assailant was aboard a train when he suddenly began attacking fellow passengers with an axe.
 A fellow passenger managed to push him off the train, whereupon he attempted to get back on board by kicking and beating against the door.
 When he was unable to force the door open, he began attacking people in the central train station.

 The suspect, a 36-year-old man identified by authorities as being an asylum seeker from Kosovo in the former Yugoslavia, who arrived in Germany in 2009, resided in Wuppertal.
 Sources describe the attacker as being from Kosovo, a disputed territory formerly part of Yugoslavia.
 Investigators see no indication that the suspect had a terrorist background.

 The attacker fled the scene, then jumped from a nearby bridge while attempting to escape capture, injuring himself when he jumped.
 He was injured too severely to permit authorities to question him in the immediate aftermath of the attack.
 Police described the attacker as a 2009 asylum seeker from Kosovo who suffered from a "psychological disorder."
 In October 2017, the perpetrator was declared incapable by court.
 He was permanently housed in a locked-ward psychiatry.
 Authorities did not see a connection to terrorism.